mabhi02/-home/index.md

                                     <img src="img/icons/si-4.png" alt="">
                                 </div>
                                 <h4>Tournaments</h4>
-                                <p>Our team goes to atleast one tournament every month, and these competiotions are great ways for students to showcase the amazing skills that they have learned.</p>
+                                <p>Our team goes to at least one tournament every month, and these competitions are a great way for students to showcase the amazing skills that they have learned.</p>
                             </div>
                         </div>
                     </div>